If you would like to discuss making a donation to Rockbridge Academy,

 Matching Corporate Gifts

 Many employers will match your charitable gifts, meaning your gifts are worth even more.
 If your company or firm has a matching gifts program, ask your personnel office for the form to enclose with your check.
-The Development Office will be happy to assist this process.
+The Advancement Office will be happy to assist this process.

 Gifts of Appreciated Assets

 Gifts of appreciated assets provide a tax deduction based on the fair market value of the asset transferred, with the added benefit no capital gains tax on the appreciation.
 To ensure proper credit on your gift, check with your financial advisor, as certain specific rules may apply.
-To see first-hand the benefit of donating appreciated securities and avoiding capital gains tax, please check out this Securities Donation Calculator.

 For securities held in a brokerage account